cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 E --> F
 {% endmermaid %}

-Coming from an academic background, I see EDA as an integral component of the [scientific method](https://en.wikipedia.org/wiki/Scientific_method).
+Coming from an academic background, I relate EDA to the [scientific method](https://en.wikipedia.org/wiki/Scientific_method).
-Viewed from a practical standpoint, such as that of an stakeholder, EDA is crucial for understanding the problem before developing any solution to address it.
+Viewed from a practical standpoint, such as that of a problem solver or stakeholder, EDA is crucial for understanding the problem before developing any solution to address it.
 This preliminary step ensures that the solution is effectively tailored to the intricacies of each particular problem.

 # EDA: The Ubiquitous Technical Skill